 I have come to believe that conflict is not only inevitable, but often an essential catalyst for change and growth.
-How we understand and manage conflict, however, dictates whether it leads to combat or, alternatively, to the learning of new and healthier ways to conduct our relationships.
+How we understand and manage conflict, however, will dictate whether it leads to combat or, alternatively, to learning new and healthier ways to conduct our relationships.

-In my work with clients, my focus is on their strengths, their capacity to change and grow, and — with the appropriate support — to discover their own solutions and direction.
+I have devoted my psychotherapy practice to helping people rethink, improve and repair their intimate, personal and work relationships.
+In this work, my focus is on my clients’ strengths, their capacity to change and grow, and — with the appropriate support — to discover their own solutions and direction.

 MA, School of Applied Psychology, Counseling and Family Therapy, Antioch University Seattle